- What Is Cerebral Palsy?

 - Causes of Cerebral Palsy in Children

 - What Are the Risk Factors Before Birth?

 - Cerebral Palsy – Signs & Symptoms in a Child

 - How Can Cerebral Palsy Affect Your Baby?

 - Diagnosis and Tests

 Last Updated on

-Cerebral Palsy is a condition in which the brain of the baby gets damaged before birth, during delivery or labour or when a child is in between 3 to 5 years of age, due to various reasons.
+Cerebral Palsy is a condition in which the brain of the baby gets damaged before birth, during delivery or labour or when a child is between three to five years of age, due to various reasons.
 It permanently affects body movement and muscle coordination but it does not get worse over time.